gcba-odin/odin/README.md

 # ODIN: Open Data INitiative

 ODIN is an API first open source DMS (data management system) created to help governments publish and share their data.

 It takes in CSV, XLS and XLSX files and exposes them in a paginated REST API.
 The associated metadata is also available, with search and filter capabilities.

-The UI is kept in two separated projects (Angular.js 1.x clients):
+The UI is kept in two separate projects (Angular.js 1.x clients):

 1. [Admin](https://github.com/gcba-odin/odin-admin)
 2. [Frontend](https://github.com/gcba-odin/odin-frontend)